christineyanta/Metagenomics_Tutorial/Part3/README.md

 $ graphlan.py --dpi 300 merged_abundance.xml merged_abundance.png --external_legends
 ```

 The cladogram `.png` file is now generated and can be found in the directory you are working with.
-The Italian and Hadza population cladograms should like the following images.
+The Italian and Hadza population cladograms should like the following images, respectively.

 ![Italian](/Metagenomics_Tutorial/Part3/Italian_cladogram.png)